House Bill Introductions

 HF 2284 (Coulter): Modifying when a party must file as a lobbyist for local government lobbying.
 See also Companion Bill SF 2562.

 Status: Introduced 3/13/25; referred to Elections Finance & Government Operations.
 Set for Hearing 3/26/25.
+Laid over 3/26/25.
+See Omnibus Elections bill SF 3096.

 HF 2297 (Myers): Modifying the solar pollinator program; allowing for a special issue license plate for the pollinator program.
 See also Companion Bill SF 2653.

 Status: Introduced 3/13/25; referred to Energy Finance and Policy.
+Set for hearing 4/1/25.
+Laid over for omnibus bill.

 HF 2443 (Her): Biennial budget for Dept. of Commerce/MPUC.
 May be omnibus bill vehicle as well.
 See also Companion Bill SF 2216.